cs230-stanford/website-2018-winter/_posts/2018-02-01-tensorflow-input-data.md

 <!-- TODO: keep the links? update them -->
-This tutorial is among a series explaining the starter code:
+This tutorial is among a series explaining how to structure a deep learning project:
 <!-- TODO: add here links to different posts -->
 - [first post][post-1]: installation, get started with the code for the projects
 - [second post][post-2]: (TensorFlow) explain the global structure of the code